Skip to content Skip to Live Chat

 OVERVIEW

-What Is a Patient Navigator?
+What is a Patient Navigator?

 Patient navigators provide support, advocacy, and assistance to healthcare recipients.
 For the average person, wading through the complexities of the healthcare system can be challenging under the best of circumstances, and factors like limited mobility, financial hardship, and language barriers can make accessing quality medical care even harder.
 Patient navigators help patients overcome barriers so they can receive the medical care they need.
 In addition to addressing practical issues like appointment scheduling and transportation, they help patients cope with personal hurdles to receiving treatment.
 For example, some patients must overcome a distrust of medical professionals or have difficulty accepting a diagnosis.
 Patient navigators educate patients about medical conditions, treatment options, and medication management, helping patients make informed healthcare decisions.
 They can work for hospitals, community health clinics, rehabilitation centers, and public health departments.